Defining Quantum Games: Quantum Physics and Games

 \subsection{The Rise of Quantum Game Development}

-Until 2014 quantum games were produced mainly by research groups mostly consisting of quantum physicists and experts.
-That year the first \textit{Quantum Game Jam} was organised and led to a series of 6 quantum themed game jam events that brought together people both from the quantum physics research side and the more professional game developer side \cite{kultima2021qgj}.
-In 2019 the event combined forces with IBM Research in order to provide mentoring and access to quantum computers.
-Since then other actors like the Indian community for Quantum Computing, IndiQ have organised their quantum game jams and hackathons \cite{indiq}.
-Like most game jams and hackathons, also quantum game jams were forced to go online like was the case for example in October 2021, when an online quantum game jam was organised in collaboration with Aalto University, University of Turku and IGDA Finland.
-To date, there are a number of games that have either been developed also using the quantum computing software such as Qiskit offered by IBM Quantum or even use actual computers.
+Until 2014, quantum physics-related games presented as “quantum games” were primarily produced by research groups composed mainly of quantum physicists and experts.
+That year marked the organisation of the first \textit{Quantum Game Jam}, which led to a series of five quantum-themed \textit{game jam} events that brought together individuals from both the quantum physics research community and professional game development to develop quantum physics related games \cite{kultima2021qgj}.
+In 2019, the event organisers partnered with IBM Research and IBM Quantum in order to provide more mentoring and dedicated access to quantum computers.
+Since then, other actors like the Indian community for Quantum Computing, IndiQ, and the Quantum AI Foundation have also organised quantum computing-themed game jams and hackathons \cite{indiq,quantumai}.

+Like most game jams and hackathons, \textit{Quantum Game Jams} were forced to go online during the COVID-19 pandemic, as seen in October 2021, when an online \textit{Quantum Game Jam} was held in collaboration with Aalto University, the University of Turku, and IGDA Finland \cite{piispanen2023qgj}.
+To date, at least 160 games have emerged from quantum physics-themed game jams, along with over 60 quantum physics-related games from hackathons and university courses like the \textit{Aalto Quantum Games} course \cite{quantumgames, piispanen2022course}.
+Many of these games have been developed using quantum computing software such as Qiskit, offered by IBM Quantum, and some even utilise actual quantum computers.
+These game prototypes are often designed either to educate on quantum physics-related concepts or to serve as citizen science games.\\

-The series of quantum game jams have not only given rise to a huge number of quantum game prototypes, but have also provided ground for commissioned artwork like the Quantum Garden and the VR-installation Quantum Playground \cite{qgarden,qplaygroundGL}.
-Furthermore, the development of quantum games has offered means for learning about quantum physics, quantum technologies and quantum computing to the people creating these games.
+The series of \textit{Quantum Game Jams} has not only led to the creation of numerous prototypes for science games in the field of quantum physics \cite{kultima2021qgj,piispanen2023projects, piispanen2024thesis} but also fostered the development of creative projects related to quantum physics, including commissioned artwork like \textit{Quantum Garden} and the VR-installation \textit{Quantum Playground} \cite{qgarden,qplaygroundGL,piispanen2023projects, piispanen2024thesis}.
+Quantum physics themed game jams have thus significantly influenced the definition of quantum games as presented in this article.
+Additionally, the development of quantum physics-related games has provided opportunities for the creators of these games to learn about quantum physics, quantum technologies, and quantum computing.